"Rockhound geek posing as a jewelry designer. Hey, it works, right?"

 I feel so fortunate to have called New York City home for ten plus years.
 Life was good to me in that crazy place and I was able to experience so many things that are unique to that city -- stunning architecture, cobblestone streets, the always amazing Central Park, unique cultural experiences and rubbing elbows with all types of people on a daily basis.
 I loved that I heard twelve different languages being spoken on the subway every morning.
 It was an enlightening process that reconfirmed my level of gratitude and one I would not change for anything.

 These days I am calling Oregon home -- never in my life would I have imagined me saying those words...again.
 You see, I did live here many, many years ago for a very busy but short period of time.
-In those few years I opened and sold two antique and decorative accessories stores, started a soft goods company, renovated an early 1900s home, and bravely ended a long-time marriage.
-Maybe too much information, but they are all experiences that color who I am today, so I am grateful for them all.
+In those few years I opened and sold two antique and decorative accessories brick and mortar stores, started a soft goods company, began renovations on an early 1900s home, and bravely ended a long-time flailing marriage.
+Maybe too much information; but they are all experiences that color who I am today, so I am grateful for them all.
 Living here this time around, I am seeing a world that is diametrically opposed to my experiences past and it's been an interesting journey.
 So, that's it -- me in a nutshell.
 (Well, yes, a very big nutshell!)
 If you are even a little bit interested in knowing more you can go over and subscribe to my blog.
 While the blog started out solely about my jewelry it quickly became a journal of sorts, where like it or not, I share the ins and outs of my life -- some quite personal.